kedgeree

-Kedgeree (aka kitcherie, kitchari or kitchiri) is a dish consisting of cooked, flaked fish (usually smoked haddock), boiled rice, parsley, hard-boiled eggs, curry powder, spices, butter or cream and even sultanas.
+Kedgeree (aka kitcherie, kitchari or kitchiri) is a breakfast dish consisting of cooked, flaked fish (usually smoked haddock), boiled rice, parsley, hard-boiled eggs, curry powder, spices, butter or cream and even sultanas.
 It is thought to have originated with an Indian rice-and-bean or rice-and-lentil dish Khichri, which can be traced back to the 1300s.

 It is widely believed that the dish was brought to the United Kingdom by returning British colonials who had enjoyed it in India and introduced it to the UK as a breakfast dish in Victorian times, part of the then fashionable Anglo-Indian cuisine.
 It is one of many breakfast dishes that, in the days before refrigeration, converted yesterday's leftovers into breakfast dishes, of which bubble and squeak is probably the best known.